On the canonical, fpqc, and finite topologies on affine schemes. The state of the art: Part II. Finite coverings with regard to the canonical, fpqc and fppf topologies

 If $X $ is Noetherian, any finite pure extension of $\cO(X)$ splits, so that {\it a finite covering $Y\to X$ is a covering for the canonical topology (we say: {canonical finite covering}) if and only if $\cO(X) \to \cO(Y)$ splits as a morphism of $\cO(X)$-modules}.

 A morphism $Y\stackrel{f}{\to} X$ in ${\bf{Aff}}_k$ is {\it a covering for the fpqc topology (resp. fppf topology) if and only if there is an $\cO(Y)$-algebra which is faithfully flat over $\cO(X)$ (resp. and of finite presentation)}.
-Of course, $f$ need not be flat.
+Of course, $f$ need not be flat (resp. nor of finite presentation).